 Through knowledge, skills, and behavior, the Respiratory Care Program prepares students for a career as a registered respiratory therapist (RRT).
 RRTs are able to provide basic cardiopulmonary support, from emergency oxygen administration to management of sophisticated computerized life-support.

 Upon successful completion of the program, students are eligible to take the following certification exams administered by the National Board for Respiratory Care:

 Students who earn the Certified Respiratory Therapist (CRT) credential may apply for a Respiratory Care Practitioner license in the State of Illinois.
 If you intend to seek licensure outside of Illinois after finishing your program, visit professional licensure disclosure to learn more.

 This program requires a separate admission process in addition to acceptance to College of DuPage.
 Prospective students must follow specific admission criteria before being admitted into the program by following the admission checklist located in the Respiratory Care Admissions Packet.

 Determine Your Path

 Respiratory therapists work in clinical and hospital settings, home care environments, intensive care units, emergency rooms, diagnostic laboratories and skilled patient care centers.
-Watch a video to learn what it's like to be a respiratory therapist.
+Visit the American Association for Respiratory Care or watch a video to learn what it's like to be a respiratory therapist.

 You want to attend a credible college that stands out from the rest and gives you the best chance at securing a career after graduation.
 At COD, you'll discover: